uwspstar/FullStack/CSharp/code-effective/readme.md

 - Anonymous types are better for composite keys in collections because they are immutable.
 - Tuples have all the advantages associated with value types;
 - anonymous types have all the advantages associated with reference types
+-  you have interim results that you need to keep track of and if they’re modeled well with an immutable type, then you should use anonymous types.
+- If they are modeled better as discrete mutable values, use a tuple.
 ### Prefer Immutability for Value Types
 - Don’t blindly create get and set accessors for every property in your type.
 - Your first choice for types that store data should be immutable